India looks to U.S. in struggle to boost FDI and revive rupee

 “RETROGRADE STEP”

-In one letter, the Defense Minister A.K.
-Antony, a powerful member of the cabinet, told the industry ministry a plan to allow foreign weapons manufacturers to invest up to 49 percent in defense joint ventures represented a danger to India’s defense interests.
+In one letter, the Defence Minister A.K.
+Antony, a powerful member of the cabinet, told the industry ministry a plan to allow foreign weapons manufacturers to invest up to 49 percent in defence joint ventures represented a danger to India’s defence interests.

 Industry ministry officials have also privately raised objections, saying a plan to raise the cap on foreign ownership in supermarkets to 74 percent was unnecessary.